anthonydb/practical-sql/README.md

 ## Practical SQL: A Beginner's Guide to Storytelling with Data

-[PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros focuses on using SQL (Structured Query Language) to find the story your data tells, using the open-source database PostgreSQL and the pgAdmin interface as primary tools.
-It's scheduled to be published in February 2018 by [No Starch Press](https://www.nostarch.com).
-Early Access is available now via No Starch.
+[PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros focuses on learning SQL (Structured Query Language) to find the story your data tells, using the open-source database PostgreSQL and the pgAdmin interface as primary tools.
+I've written this book both for people new to programming as well as those with some SQL experience who'd like to go deeper.
+Practical SQL is scheduled to be published in paperback in February 2018 by [No Starch Press](https://www.nostarch.com), but Early Access in PDF is available now via No Starch.

 ## What's Here